• Skip to main content

 Being denied one’s natural freedom creates the eternal ache, el lamento Boliviano.
 This is one of life’s hurts that creates great artists.
 Creatives must create, no matter what.
 What can’t be expressed one way (nationality) gets expressed another way (art).

 The island of Puerto Rico and the Spanish language are both overflowing with a natural poetry.
-This and the search for identity may explain Puerto Rican dominance of salsa, reggaeton and Latin trap in popular culture.
+This and the search for identity may explain Puerto Rican dominance of popular music with salsa, reggaeton and Latin trap.

 It’s been written that De Burgos could recite by heart all of Pablo Neruda’s “Viente poemas de amor y una canción desesperada” (20 Poems of Love and a Song of Despair).
 At the age of 24, she self-published her first poetry collection “Poema en viente surcos” (Poem in Twenty Furrows) in 1938.
 The title probably has something to do with her admiration for Neruda.
 It’s an expression of love for the land by a woman raised in a family of farmers.